Arcadia-Science/2025-Asgard-giant-virus-proteomes/README.md

     -   `output/`: Final data outputs, such as analysis results and summary tables.
     -   `reference/`: Reference files like taxonomies or domain information.
 -   **`/envs`**: Contains the Conda environment file (`dev.yml`) for reproducing the computational environment.
 -   **`/notebooks`**: Jupyter notebooks for exploratory data analysis, figure generation, and summarizing results.
-The primary notebook for this publication is `Consolidated_Publication_Notebook.ipynb`.
+    - `Database_pub_analysis.ipynb`: Notebook for the analysis of the database.
+    - `Figures_DB_Pub.ipynb`: Notebook for generating the figures for the publication.
+    - `database_assembly.ipynb`: Notebook for assembling the database.
 -   **`/scripts`**: Contains the core analysis scripts and workflow wrappers essential for the scientific findings of this paper.
     -   `utils/`: Contains helper scripts for generic data pre-processing tasks, such as filtering FASTA files and formatting headers.

 ## Installation and Setup

 This repository uses conda to manage software environments and installations.
 You can find operating system-specific instructions for installing miniconda here.
 After installing conda and mamba, run the following command to create the primary pipeline run environment used for most analyses.
 Note: Specific tools like DeepTMHMM and USPNet required separate environments/setups (Docker, specific Python versions).